 Before starting your visit to the Palacio da Bolsa, be sure to check out the Commercial Law Library ( Biblioteca da Direito Commercial in Portuguese), which is located opposite the ticket office, at the entrance to the palace.

-Lawyers, judges and jurists used to come here to consult the legal texts governing Portuguese commercial law.
+Lawyers, judges and jurists used to come here to consult the legal texts governing Portuguese river cruise.